 Caulocystidia: Little variation is seen in dimensions and form of caulocystidia.
 Variation, however, can be seen between caulocystidia from stipe apex versus caulocystidia from the lower stipe.
-Those from upper stipe tend to be gnarled (see illustrations for G. bulliformis, G. foliiphilus, G. fragillior, G. quinaultii, G. sequoiae, G. sublaccatus), not rod-like or prolonged-digitate, while those from lower stipe are straight (see illustrations for G. bulliformis, G. bulliformis, G. foliiphilus, G. fragillior, G. fragillior, G. sequoiae) and often gathered into synnematoid groups which appear hispid or barbed under a strong lens.
+Those from upper stipe tend to be gnarled (see illustrations for G. bulliformis, G. foliiphilus, G. fragillior, G. quinaultii, G. sequoiae, G. sublaccatus), not rod-like or prolonged-digitate, while those from lower stipe are straight (see illustrations for G. bulliformis, G. foliiphilus, G. fragillior, G. sequoiae) and often gathered into synnematoid groups which appear hispid or barbed under a strong lens.